Activismo: Art & Dissidence in Cuba explores how Cuban artists use “Art as Activism” to transform and improve the human condition.

 On their second and current production—Activismo: Art & Dissidence in Cuba—Sugden and Elchert also pursued artistic collaboration.
 The project began in 2015 with a trip to Havana, Cuba.
 They interviewed prominent Cuban artists to reveal how Cuban artists specifically engage through public performances that promote social-political change through risk-taking art activism and dissent.

 With more than four decades of national exhibits and public presentations, both are inspired by the Cuban artists who struggled during Castro’s rule.
 Still, today, the artists work under repressive policies to secure their freedom of expression, the lifeblood of all artistic pursuits.
-The Activismo film production team also includes visual storyteller Jason Baker, director of photography and editor, and Grammy nominee Tim Story, who composed a soundtrack of sounds and music inspired by Cuba to complement the artists’ voices and ideas.
+The Activismo film production team also includes visual storyteller and video editor Jason Baker, and Toledo-based Grammy nominee Tim Story, who composed a soundtrack of sounds and music inspired by Cuba to complement the artists’ voices and ideas.

 Support the Project